 Any Sonoco employee who, in good faith, raises an issue regarding a possible violation of law or Company policy will be protected from retaliation.
-It is a violation of Sonoco's policies on business conduct for anyone to be harassed for contacting the Business Conduct Hotline or Sonoco's legal counsel regarding a suspected violation.
-Employees who feel they are being retaliated against should immediately contact legal counsel.
+It is a violation of Sonoco's policies on business conduct for anyone to be harassed for raising a concern regarding a known or suspected violation.
+Anyone who is found to have retaliated against an employee, officer, or director for that individual having raised an issue in good faith pursuant to these policies on business conduct will be subject to discipline, up to and including termination of employment.
+Employees who feel they are being retaliated against should immediately contact the Legal & Compliance Office.